bthornemail/meta-log/docs/MLSS_USE_CASES.md

 MLSS provides a universal computational substrate that enables seamless transformations between binary, waveform, geometric, and symbolic representations.
 This makes it ideal for a wide range of applications from data processing to artificial consciousness research.

+**Why These Use Cases Matter**: Each use case demonstrates how MLSS solves real problems that traditional systems struggle with—data format lock-in, manual decision logic, lack of self-awareness, and inefficient distributed systems.
+By adopting MLSS, organizations can reduce development time, storage costs, and operational complexity while gaining unique capabilities like autonomy and awareness.

+See [Why Adopt?](WHY-ADOPT) for benefits and ROI analysis, or [System Status](STATUS) to see what's working today.

 ---

 ## Use Case Categories